openshift-telco/readme.lab.diktio.net/LAB2 - Disconnected sno MGMT/README.md

 This lab illustrates how to set-up scalable GitOps structures utilising Helm chart templating with OpenShift-GitOps (ArgoCD) to deploy OpenShift bare-metal clusters through OpenShift ACM.

 # Lab2
-This lab configures a pre-deployed (day-0) compact 3-node cluster as an ACM management hub cluster that deploys clusters using ACM ZTP-Workflow and/or ACm Assisted-Installer GitOps.
+This lab configures a pre-deployed (day-0) SNO cluster as an ACM management hub cluster that deploys clusters using ACM ZTP-Workflow and/or ACm Assisted-Installer GitOps.
 The environment is connected to the Internet for the Management cluster but the deployed target clusters are disconnected and therefore mirroring is required.

 The topology of  the lab is as illustrated below: